 Anything you can live without this Christmas, such as Christmas decorations and artificial Christmas trees, are well worth waiting for until January.
 You'll get them at cut prices – but have to be certain that you'll still want these particular Christmas decs next year.

 Rule 4: Buy appliances on Black Friday

-Rule 5: Missed Black Friday?
+Rule 5: Not around during Black Friday?
 You haven't missed out

-Having said all of this, if you do end up missing out on Black Friday on 23 November, don't worry about it too much, as many Black Friday deals will last for at least another week afterwards.
-And, if all else fails, you may still be able to get it in the post-Christmas sales.
+Having said all of this, if you do end up missing out on Black Friday on 29 November, whether you're on holiday with no reception or are planning a digital detox, don't worry about it too much, as many Black Friday deals will start popping out the woodwork from the start of November and will last for at least another week after the event.